 What happens if you are involved in a car accident and your seatbelt has a defect?

-It is relatively rare that seatbelts in car will fail - perhaps more common are child seats failing.
+It is relatively rare that seatbelts in a car will fail – perhaps more common are child seats failing.

 Generally speaking – if your car accident seat belt injury was caused by another driver or road user, it is best to claim your compensation from that driver.
 If that driver feels that your injuries were contributed to by a seat belt failure it would be possible for you or the driver at fault to include the car manufacturer as a third party.
 In other words – part of the claim or liability will attach to the manufacturer if proven.